OSGeo/gdal/doc/source/tutorials/reprojecting_data.rst

 ------

 Reprojecting raster data is handled by :ref:`gdal_raster_reproject` (see this page for further examples).
 Let's try an example using Natural Earth raster data.
-The original data is in WGS 84 (EPSG:4326) and we'll reproject it to a CRS not defined in the EPSG registry, `ESRI:53009 <https://spatialreference.org/ref/esri/53009/>`__
+The original data is in WGS 84 (EPSG:4326) and we'll reproject it to a CRS defined outside the EPSG registry, `ESRI:53009 <https://spatialreference.org/ref/esri/53009/>`__
 - the Mollweide projection.
 As this is a large file we'll also resize it to 10% of the original size to speed up the reprojection.
 The order of operations in the pipeline matters, and in this case we want to resize before reprojecting - this changes the processing time from a few minutes to a few seconds, but also reduces the output resolution and may affect reprojection accuracy.